 We teach Dynascape which is CADD software that is widely used in the landscape industry.
 Students can also access AutoCAD as an extra course.
 Even though CADD training is not part of the apprenticeship curriculum, apprentices can access this training either through our Continuing Education (CE) program or on a part-time basis through the Landscape Technician Diploma Program.

 We are currently submitting a proposal for 6000 square feet of new state-of-the-art greenhouses that will further enhance our teaching capability.

 According to Statistics Canada, the popularity of landscaping activities has resulted in the booming lawn and garden industry.
 Earn a living with your green thumb and construction skills in a wide range of growth industries such as landscape, horticulture, construction, maintenance, irrigation, lighting and lawn care.

-Apprentices completing the required in-school training are issued Certificates of Apprenticeship from Humber College.
-Upon successful completion of in-school and on-the-job training, apprentices write the Ontario Certificate of Qualification trade exam.
+Apprentices completing the required in-school training are issued a Certificate of Apprenticeship from Humber College.
+Upon successful completion of in-school and on-the-job training, apprentices may write the Ontario Certificate of Qualification trade exam.

 Find an employer who is willing to train you in the field you want to apprentice in.
 Humber College does not find an employer for you.